-Croatia: Majority of HEP’s 2019 profit to be transferred to state budget31.
-August 2020. / SEE Energy News
+Croatia: Majority of HEP’s 2019 profit to be transferred to state budget, SEE Energy News

 HEP management said that transferring the majority of the company’s profit to the state budget will not interfere with its investment plans.
 Shareholders of Croatian power utility HEP made a decision on the allocation of the company’s profit achieved in 2019.